usnistgov/cdf-test-method/README.md

-# NIST Open-Source Software Repository Template
+# Common Data Format Test Method

 Use of GitHub by NIST employees for government work is subject to the [Rules of Behavior for GitHub][gh-rob].
 This is the